TITLE 77: PUBLIC HEALTH

 i) The trauma center shall provide and maintain the following equipment:

-1) Airway control and ventilation equipment including laryngoscopes and endotracheal tubes of appropriate sizes, bag-mask, resuscitator, sources of oxygen, mechanical ventilator, pulse oximeter and CO monitoring;
+1) Airway control and ventilation equipment including laryngoscopes and endotracheal tubes of appropriate sizes, bag-mask, resuscitator, sources of oxygen, mechanical ventilator, pulse oximeter and CO2 monitoring;

 2) Suction device;